raphaelkauan/spiderverse/README.md

 ## Description

-An api inspired by the spiderverse with the aim of registering spider men and their other villains.
+An api inspired by the spiderverse with the aim of registering several spider men and their other villains.

 ## Installation